IWV Legal proudly serves clients throughout Kern County on Personal Injury cases.

 Choosing the Right Dog Bite Attorney in Kern County, CA

-Our Kern County dog bite attorneys at IWV Legal can guide you through the legal process and help you take the necessary steps to claim compensation for your injuries.
+Our Bakersfield dog bite attorneys at IWV Legal can guide you through the legal process and help you take the necessary steps to claim compensation for your injuries.
 Your case may very well make a difference in saving future pedestrians from a dangerous dog or negligent dog owner.

 What Counts as a Dog Bite in California?